Ureparapara: Languages

 Two languages are spoken on the island: Lehali and Löyöp, with respectively 200 and 240 speakers.

 In his 1885 survey of the region's language varieties, the missionary and linguist Robert Codrington described the island as being home to two language varieties, which he calls Retan in the West and the Bay in the East.
 Comparison of his description with modern data shows that Retan was the same language as modern Lehali; whereas the Bay was apparently the ancestor of Löyöp (also called Divers Bay today).

 Codrington treats Retan and the Bay as if they were two dialects of a single language, which he calls Norbarbar; however, the many differences he quotes between them suggest they might as well have been treated as two distinct languages.
 A more recent survey by linguist A. François confirms that these are two separate languages.

 Oral history on Ureparapara, as cited by various sources, reports that the current population of the Bay (Löyöp speakers) includes descendants of refugees who were native to the nearby Reef islands: they were forced to migrate to Ureparapara by an event that is described sometimes as a tsunami in the 1930s, or a cyclone in the 1950s.
 It is likely that the modern Löyöp language results from the merger of two language varieties: the original dialect of the Bay as described by Codrington (1885), and the one originally spoken on Rowa – now a deserted archipelago.

 A 2014 glottometric study of the Banks islands has shown that Löyöp is close to Mwotlap and Volow, whereas Lehali shares elements both with Löyöp and with Lo-Toga in the Torres Islands.

 Name of the island

 The name Ureparapara [ureparapara] reflects the way the island is named in the language of Mota, which was once chosen by missionaries, at the end of the 19th century, as the reference language for the area.

-The island is locally named Noypēypay [nɔjpɪjˈpaj] in Lehali, Aö [aˈø] in Löyöp.
-Except for the latter term (of unknown origin), the names descend from a Proto-Torres-Banks *Ureᵐbaraᵐbara, which may be understood as “the island of slopes” or “full of slopes”.
-The name Norbarbar reported by Codrington for the island is of the same origin.
+The island is locally named Noypēypay [nɔjpɪjˈpaj] in Lehali and Aö [aˈø] in Löyöp.
+Other names for the island include Mwotlap Nōybaybay [nʊjpajˈpaj], Vurës Ōrbarbar [orᵐbarˈᵐbar], Vera'a Urbarbara [urᵐbarᵐbara], and Lakon Ōlpaapaa [ʊlpaːˈpaː].
+Except for the Löyöp term (of unknown origin), the names descend from a Proto-Torres-Banks *[na] ureᵐbaraᵐbara, which may be understood as "the island of slopes" (Proto-Torres-Banks *ure "island" has cognates such as Tamambo ure [ˈure]).
+The name Norbarbar, reported by Codrington for the island, is also of the same origin.